madpin/cellmage/docs/source/overview.md

 - 🔍 Researchers analyzing complex information
 - ⚙️ Automating repetitive LLM tasks in data workflows

 Ready to start your magical journey?
-Check out the [IPython Magic Commands](ipython_magic_commands.md) to learn all the spells in your new wizard toolkit!
+Check out the [Magic Commands](magic_commands.md) to learn all the spells in your new wizard toolkit!